Benefits of Volunteering at the Gardens

 Requirements to Become a Volunteer

 We are fortunate to receive many volunteer enquiries and applications at the HCP.
 Current volunteer opportunities vary depending the needs of the organization.
 If we do not have a suitable position when you apply, one may become available in the future.
 Anyone can apply regardless of experience and skills.

 However, there are a few common skills that a preferred regardless of the position applied for.
 The Gardens has few staff and so applicants who are able to take direction, give direction and work independently are ideal.
 We have a need for volunteers who are interested in long term commitment with the possibility of growing into a leadership role.
 Garden volunteers need to be able to bend, kneel and walk with relative ease.
 We are a community, so volunteers who work well with others are essential.

 We do our best to match opportunities to candidates as closely as possible.
 That being said, all new volunteers undergo a trial period where we take the time to ensure that the position is a good fit.
 Volunteers may be offered an alternate position or go on a wait list when needed.
 Our goal is to ensure that each volunteer is happy in their position and has a great volunteer experience at the HCP.

 How to Apply

-Please Note: Volunteer applications are currently suspended due to Covid.
-However, if you have a specialized interest e.g Bonsai, Herbs, Rhododendron etc. and would like to go on a waiting list, please email Cheri Le Brun, the Volunteer Coordinator – [email protected]
+Please Note: Volunteer applications are currently slowed down due to Covid.
+However, if you would like to apply and go on the waiting list, please email Cheri Le Brun, the Volunteer Coordinator – [email protected]